This is a convenience function for generating DESeqDataSet objects,

 An optional GRanges object containing regions that should be excluded from signal counting.
 Use of this argument is distinct from the use of non-contiguous gene regions (see details below), and the two can be used simultaneously.
 Blacklisting doesn't affect the ranges returned as rowRanges in the output DESeqDataSet object (unlike the use of non-contiguous regions).

-be treated as descriptions of single molecules (FALSE
+be treated as descriptions of single molecules (FALSE), or if ranges

 should be treated as representing multiple adjacent positions with the same